Quackdoc/-Quackdoc.github.io/content/blog/waydroid.md

-title = "Waydroid, What is it, and How does it work?" date = 2024-01-17 template = "page.html"
+title = "Waydroid, What is it, and How does it work?" date = 2024-01-17 template = "page.html" description = "Waydroid, the not android emulator for linux.
+How it works, and why it's neat."

 [taxonomies]
 categories = ["Tech Showcase"]